 Learn more about plant diversity and why it’s important to human, ecological and economic health.

-Dr. Cowan is a longtime holistic physician living and practicing in San Francisco who specializes in helping people heal through diet and natural medicines.
+Dr. Cowan is a well-known alternative medicine doctor, author and speaker, with a common-sense, holistic approach to health and wellness.
+Over the last three decades helping people heal through diet and natural medicines, Dr. Cowan has witnessed firsthand the healing power of a diet rich in vegetable diversity, nourishing fats and wholesome grains and legumes.
 His book How (and Why) to Eat More Vegetables describes why eating small amounts of a wide variety of vegetables is key to optimal health.

 Dr. Cowan’s Garden came from his vast knowledge and experience with healing through food.
-Today, the company is a family-owned maker of true organic vegetable powders, and continues his legacy of health and healing by helping people diversify their nutrients with easy-to-use vegetable powders.
+Today, the company is a family-owned maker of true organic vegetable powders, grains and legumes, and continues his legacy of health and healing by helping people diversify their nutrients with easy-to-use vegetable powders and kitchen staples.

 What good is healthy food if your family won’t eat it?
-Our delicious recipes show you how to use Dr. Cowan’s vegetable powders to create meals and snacks your whole family will love!
+Our delicious recipes show you how to use Dr. Cowan’s vegetable powders and kitchen staples to create meals and snacks your whole family will love!